GeoscienceAustralia/galileoQC/docs/source/about.md

 These various checks are designed largely in line with the Airborne Gravity Deed from Geoscience Australia.
 The Deed provides a standard technical specification for airborne gravity surveys and is intended for use in contracts for airborne gravity surveys. galileoQC provides a number of additional checks beyond those explicitly laid out in the Deed; these check the data against best practice and/or provide additional information for the person performing the QC.

 The tested, and preferred, method of using __galileoQC__ is via a JupyterLab notebook.
-Some examples are available as JupyterLab notebooks in [Tutorials](tutorials-target).
+Many examples are available as JupyterLab notebooks in [Tutorials](tutorials-target).
 The notebooks can be used as templates for new QC projects if that is useful.
 They provide a method of keeping the reporting of the QC together with its analysis.

 *Mark Dransfield* {sub-ref}`today`